psaidwid/iphone-api-server/README.md

-# This Project will contain the API Server I setup on my person iPhone 6s
+# iPhone API Server

-## It will be running NodeJS 8 with some future determined database
+### This Project will contain the API Server I setup on my person iPhone 6s and will be running NodeJS 8 with some future determined database